spences10/scottspence.com/posts/2021/06/22/sveltekit-env-secrets/index.md

 isPrivate: false
 ---

-> SvelteKit now handles env secrets, take a look at [The SvelteKit
+> SvelteKit now handles env secrets, take a look at [SvelteKit
-> $env Module] which details how to use it in a SvelteKit project.
+> Environment Variables with the SvelteKit $env Module] which details
+> how to use it in a SvelteKit project.

 So SvelteKit is super awesome n' all and the best thing ever but have you ever tried to use a `.env` secret that you didn't want exposed on